Sandi-hub/Framework_Food_Safety_Investigations/notes/Contaminated Food Item.md

 > - Numerous commodity classification schemes exist, each tailored for different categorization purposes.
 > - Identifying an effective system that sorts commodities based on their risk of sharing contamination causal factors requires extensive research

-> “For [[Source Attribution]] studies, it would be useful if harmonized food classification schemes (ontology) were used at the international level for the categorization/ typing of foods considered.
+> “For [[Source Attribution Studies]] studies, it would be useful if harmonized food classification schemes (ontology) were used at the international level for the categorization/ typing of foods considered.
 This is complicated by the fact that for certain pathogens the specific source is more relevant (Campylobacter/poultry), while for others the consumption type is more relevant (Listeria/deli meat/RTE).” [@foodandagricultureorganizationfao.worldhealthorganizationwho2022]

 ### Existing Food Categorization Systems
  #### Framework by @painter.etal2009